 Our original algorithm that lightened on a linear scale:

-It seems to match what we might create on our own, however, if we add more steps we get closer to white, which is where the linear lightness adjustment begins to break down.
+This scale seems to match what we might create on our own.
+If we add more steps, however, we approach white, which is where the linear lightness adjustment begins to break down.
 Below adds 16 steps to the scale:

-The new scale has many steps that are essentially indiscernible from their surrounding counterparts.
-As such, we adjusted or algorithms to be more sensitive to the light end of the scale.
+This new scale has many steps that are essentially indiscernible from surrounding colors.
+As a result, we adjusted our algorithm to be more sensitive to the light end of the scale.

-With the adjusted algorithm we ended up with:
+With the adjusted algorithm, we created this scale:

 With this small algorithm adjustment, we compute better steps across the entire color scale.